iotapizza/iota-wiki/guide/wallet/official/download-installation.md

 It is of **utmost importance** to fully understand [how seeds work](/guide/wallet/official/seeds) **before** sending any IOTA to your wallet in order to avoid **financial loss**!

 # Next steps
-Now that you have installed the latest version of the IOTA wallet, continue with reading the below pages.
+Now that you have installed the latest version of the IOTA wallet, read the pages below before you start using it.

 * [Seed generation and storage](/guide/wallet/official/seed) - The key to your wallet and IOTA balance
+* [Light Node (Light wallet) vs Full Hode](/guide/wallet/official/light-wallet-full-node) - About the different wallet types